kevinmarkley/WP_Site/chef/cookbooks/mysql/README.md

 ## Requirements

-- Chef 12.5 or higher
+- Chef 11 or higher
+- Ruby 1.9 or higher (preferably from the Chef full-stack installer)
 - Network accessible package repositories
 - 'recipe[selinux::disabled]' on RHEL platforms